FreeCodeCampBusan/javascript_videos/README.md

 ## Content

+### 0th Video
+*If you don't know anything about JavaScript functions, watch this video first!*
-0. **Basics of JavaScript Functions** -- Syntax of functions.
+**Basics of JavaScript Functions** -- Syntax of functions.
 Passing 0, 1, or multiple arguments.
 Calling/invoking functions.
 The `return` statement. `undefined` values.
 YouTube: https://youtu.be/Zg6ESLIasic

 1. **Reverse a String in JavaScript** -- Method chaining. `split`, `reverse`, and `join` methods in JavaScript.
 YouTube: https://youtu.be/gPAtcWuM8AM